School trips – The ultimate teacher guide

 Flamingo Land in North Yorkshire offers a great day out for school students.
 Your group will be able to enjoy the thrills of amazing theme park rides and explore an award-winning animal collection.

-They can tour the zoo, and attend keeper talks that provide fascinating information about a variety of animals, including Sumatran tigers, African lions, giraffes, black and white rhinoceroses, and many more.
+They can tour the zoo and attend keeper talks.
+These provide fascinating information about a variety of animals, including:

 Business studies students can also take the opportunity to learn how a major leisure attraction operates, with information on a range of topics covering HR, customer services, finance and marketing.